 Have you got subscriptions rolling over that you forgot about after signing up to a free or discounted trial?
 Are you chipping away paying minimum payments on a credit card?
 Both will be costing you more than you realise and diminish your ability to save.

 Download a budgeting app, such as Emma, that helps you spot any recurring payments, or Money Dashboard, that lets you see all your accounts in one place for a helpful overview of your true financial situation.

 Everyone should have an emergency savings fund in cash.
 Ask yourself what would happen if you had an unexpected expense like a car that needs fixing, or if you lost your job.
 Financial advisers suggest you save the equivalent of three to six months of essential bills to avoid getting into debt during times of hardship.

 Decide how much you need to save before you get paid, and move that sum away from your current account as soon as your salary lands.
 Out of sight, out of mind.
 If you have any cash left over, invest it to try and beat inflation, which erodes cash savings.
-You can invest up to £20,000 per tax year in a range of funds through Vitality’s stocks and shares ISA, but remember that you should be prepared to leave any money you invest alone for several years and that no investment is without risk.
+You can invest up to £20,000 per tax year in a range of funds, but remember that you should be prepared to leave any money you invest alone for several years and that no investment is without risk.

 Do this now: Work out how much you can afford to save, and transfer this amount as soon as you’re paid.

 2) Adjust your money mindset